brandonhorst/confine/README.md

 #### `confine.validateSchema(schema)`

 - Returns a boolean indicating if `schema` is valid.
+This should be checked for any untrusted schema before calling any other method - using an invalid schema with the other `confine` methods results in undetermined behavior.

 #### `confine.validate(obj, schema)`